RichieBrady/SimAPI-Python/README.md

 Validate the inputs are correct then, Generate, Initialize, Simulate.

-Check for a confirmation message in the text area before clicking the next button.
+Check for a confirmation message in the text area before clicking consecutive buttons.

 ##### Workflow
 Use docker-compose up --scale simulator=n to test different values for n, after 5 memory may be an issue depending